 Right now, there is call for submissions on a tender focusing on the following:

 - Following the decarbonisation of the building stock

 The Environmental Ministry of Finland is responsible for the work package on Nordic harmonisation of life cycle assessment.

-The Ministry is represented by the project leader, Senior advisor Matti Kuittinen.
-Matti Kuittinen is an architect and also adjunct professor at Aalto University.
+The Ministry is represented by the project leader, Senior ministerial advisor, Matti Kuittinen.
+Matti Kuittinen is an architect and professor at Aalto University.